JamieTinker/BlackJack-Console-Applicaton/README.md

 Created using Visual Studio 2019

-This is a single player heads-up blackjack simulation game that supports betting, doubling down, splitting, doubling down after splitting, and surrendering.
+This is a single player heads-up blackjack simulation game that supports betting, doubling down, and surrendering (Splitting and doubling down after splitting is on the to do list).

 Rules: (Set up to mirror real blackjack table games commonly found in American casinos)
  - The Dealer must hit on soft 17.